 They are also excellent for filling the holes on your cookie tray or to give as gifts.
 They might even be a nice treat for Santa and his reindeer, hint, hint.

-If you liked these holiday pretzel rods, check out these other fun holiday treats:
+Check out these other fun holiday treats:

 Questions about how to make chocolate covered pretzel rods:

 Why does chocolate sweat?
 Chocolate sweats when the temperature changes too rapidly, the moisture release.
 Chocolate covered anything is best kept somewhere between refrigerated and room temperature.

 How should I store my chocolate covered treats?
 If that is the case and I don’t own a special chocolate covered items refrigerator, then where do I put them?

 Listen- they are fine in the fridge, just know that they might potentially sweat a little.
 They will still taste perfectly fine.

 Can I use milk chocolate?
 Sure!
 Use milk chocolate, dark chocolate or even semi-sweet chocolate.
 But obviously, you’ll lose the blue tint.